 Thank you for your feedback.
 Your thoughtful and constructive comments played an instrumental role in improving the quality of our paper.
 As a result of your guidance and suggestions, the clarity of the manuscript has significantly improved.
-In the following, we include point-by-point responses to the comments raised in your letter, including the many comments that do not call for a specific revision.
-As you will see, we do not always share your view on such comments, but we greatly appreciate to be challenged with such depth and to get the opportunity to clarify our observations.
+In the following, we include point-by-point responses to the comments raised in your letter: we greatly appreciate to be challenged with such depth and to get the opportunity to clarify our design and results.
 As for the comments that call for a specific revision, we always find the suggestions useful and we now gladly comply with them.

+As a summary of the many valuable below points, we changed …TODO!

 This study investigates the level and predictors of public support for the Global Climate Scheme which consists of introducing a global carbon pricing mechanism whose revenues would fund a universal basic income.
 The analysis of survey data from over 20 countries suggests that the policy finds supermajoritarian support in Europe and majority support in the United States.
 The main